nrdxp/nrd.sh/content/blog/axiosophism.md

 **Justice** is the product of Responsibility and Authority directed toward Purpose — the consistent application of unambiguous rules that sustain coherence.
 Not "fairness" in the colloquial sense.
 Not "equality."
 Justice is *structural*: $Justice \cong \text{Responsibility} \times \text{Authority} \xrightarrow{\text{toward}} \text{Purpose}$.

 **Injustice** is the natural consequence of Justice's absence — the return of entropy when the State fails to maintain coherent rules.
 Injustice is not an agent.
 It is a default condition — what happens when the garden is not tended.
+Ignorance, inaction, incompetence — these produce Injustice.
+They aid entropy, but without design.

 **Corruption** is something else entirely.
-Where Injustice is a failure, Corruption is *sabotage*: the intentional acceleration of entropy for private gain.
-Not incompetence but betrayal.
+Where Injustice is entropy through *neglect*, Corruption is entropy through *agency*: the deliberate acceleration of disorder for private ends.
 The guardian who plunders the treasury.
-The institution that redirects its mission from public service to self-enrichment.
+The bureaucrat who discovers that a broken process serves their career and perpetuates it.
+This is the crucial distinction: an institution may begin its drift through mere Injustice — inattention, structural rot, well-meaning incompetence — but the moment its actors *recognize* the dysfunction's utility and choose to sustain it, Injustice crystallizes into Corruption.
+The line is crossed not at the point of harm, but at the point of knowing complicity.

 These three — Justice, Injustice, Corruption — form an **antichain**: they branch independently from Coherence, each defined by its own relationship to the preservation or destruction of order.